rafaelmagnog/wsBackend-Fabrica25.1/README.en.md

-# MoviePlay
+# MovieList

 [![Status](https://img.shields.io/badge/status-In%20Progess-orange)](README.md)
 [![Language: PT-BR](https://img.shields.io/badge/Linguagem-Português-green)](README.md)
 [![Language: EN](https://img.shields.io/badge/Language-English-red)](README.en.md)

-**MoviePlay** is a web application developed in Django for managing movie lists.
+**MovieList** is a web application developed in Django for managing movie lists.
 With it, you can add movies to your watchlist, mark movies as favorites and consult detailed information via the **API OMDb**.
 The application is containerized with **Docker** and uses **PostgreSQL** as its database.

 This project was developed as part of a challenge from the **Software Factory Backend Workshop at UNIPÊ** (University Center of João Pessoa), an innovation center that has been proposing solutions to real problems since 2009.